Co-Designing Digital Humans for Online Learning: A Framework for Human-AI Pedagogical Integration: Framework

 \subsection{When to Teach}

-\subsubsection{Availability}
+\subsubsection{Availability.}

-Survey results highlight significant demand for digital teachers in MOOCs (Finding 1).
+Survey results highlight significant demand for digital teachers in online learning environments (e.g., MOOCs) (Finding 1).
 Systems must provide constant pedagogical support (teaching, assistance, and evaluation) to ensure assistance is available at the learner's "moment of need" \cite{Zanzotto_2019}.

-\subsubsection{Delivery}
+\subsubsection{Delivery.}

 Aligned with previous work \cite{brainsci15020203,Yeh2022ChatbotGuidance}, the default approach should be to wait for learners to manually request support.
 Building on this, our framework divides "When to Teach" into platform and digital teacher perspectives.